Gibbie03/DeFiJerusalem/replit.md

 # JERUSALEM DeFi Security Scanner

 ## Overview
-JERUSALEM DeFi Security Scanner is a full-stack JavaScript application designed to discover DeFi protocols via the DeFiLlama API, perform comprehensive real-time security threat analysis, and detect all major wallet and protocol threats.
-It scans for **19+ distinct threat types** including wallet drainers, phishing attacks, private key phishing, social engineering scams, rug pulls, exit scams, fake audits, honeypots, and more.
-The application supports filtering across over 126 blockchain chains, features a cybersecurity-themed UI, and utilizes persistent PostgreSQL storage.
-The project aims to provide users with the most comprehensive DeFi security tool available, protecting against all known crypto scams and malicious actors.
+JERUSALEM DeFi Security Scanner is a full-stack JavaScript application designed to discover DeFi protocols, perform comprehensive real-time security threat analysis, and detect all major wallet and protocol threats.
+It scans for over 19 distinct threat types, including wallet drainers, phishing attacks, rug pulls, and more, across over 126 blockchain chains.
+The project aims to provide the most comprehensive DeFi security tool available, protecting users against crypto scams and malicious actors.
+It features a cybersecurity-themed UI and utilizes persistent PostgreSQL storage.

 ## User Preferences
 - **Design**: Cybersecurity-themed dark mode with Shield iconography (no emoji usage)